Mean and variance of balanced P\'olya urns: Introduction

 A (generalized) \Polya{} urn contains balls of different colours.
 A ball is drawn at random from the urn, and is replaced by a set of balls that depends on the colour of the drawn balls.
 (Moreover, the replacement set may be random, with a distribution depending on the drawn colour).
 This is repeated an infinite number of times, and we are interested in the asymptotic composition of the urn.
 For details, and the assumptions used in the present paper, see \refS{Spolya}; for the history of \Polya{} urns, see \eg{} \citet{Mahmoud}.

-It is well-known, see \eg{} \cite[Theorems 3.22--3.24]{SJ154}, that the asymptotic behaviour depends on the eigenvalues of the \emph{intensity matrix} of the urn defined in \eqref{A} below, and in particular on the two largest (in real part) eigenvalues $\gl_1$ and $\gl_2$.
+It is well-known, and proved under various conditions in a number of papers by a variety of authors, see \eg{} \cite[Theorems 3.22--3.24]{SJ154}, that the asymptotic behaviour depends on the eigenvalues of the \emph{intensity matrix} of the urn defined in \eqref{A} below, and in particular on the two largest (in real part) eigenvalues $\gl_1$ and $\gl_2$.
 If $\Re\gl_2\le\frac12\gl_1$ (a \emph{small urn}), then, under some assumptions (including some version of irreducibility), the number of balls of a given colour is asymptotically normal, while if $\Re\gl_2>\frac12\gl_1$ (a \emph{large urn}), then this is not true: there are (again under some assumptions, and after suitable normalization) limits in distribution, but the limiting distributions have no simple description and are (typically, at least) not normal; furthermore, there may be oscillations so that suitable subsequences converge in distribution but not the full sequence.
 Another difference is that for a small urn, the limit is independent of the initial state, and therefore independent of what happens in any fixed finite set of draws (i.e., the limit theorem is mixing, see \cite[Proposition 2]{AldousEagleson-stable}), while for a large urn, on the contrary, there is an almost sure (\as) limit result and thus the limit is essentially determined by what happens early in the process.

 For large urns, \citet{P} proved, assuming that the urn is \emph{balanced}, see \refS{Spolya}, a limit theorem which shows such an \as{} result and also shows convergence in $L^p$ for any $p$, and thus convergence of all moments.